 Pepe Lopez met his wife Brenda, a Clewiston girl who had traveled to Spain to study, in Madrid.
 After completing his engineering degree at the University of Madrid, Pepe moved to Florida and joined U.S. Sugar as a staff engineer.

-After 30 years of experience in engineering and water quality issues, Pepe is now the Director of Water Compliance.
-He works closely with U.S. Sugar staff and with the South Florida Water Management District and the U.S. Army Corps of Engineers.
-He is responsible for the company’s water quality – permitting, testing, best management practices, reporting and compliance.
+After 30 years of experience in engineering and water quality issues, Pepe retired as the Director of Water Compliance.
+He worked closely with U.S. Sugar staff and with the South Florida Water Management District and the U.S. Army Corps of Engineers.
+He was responsible for the company’s water quality – permitting, testing, best management practices, reporting and compliance.

 At 68 years old, Colin isn’t thinking about retirement.
 He enjoys his work and the people he has worked with for more than four decades too much for that.
 Colin started his career with U.S. Sugar in 1969 as an off-shore cane cutter.
 He then worked his way up to foreman positions, equipment operations, field chemist and now is our quality assurance technician.
 46 years later his responsibilities change with the growing season but his goal is constant – to ensure sugarcane growing and harvesting operations are performed properly.